fermyon/spin/GOVERNANCE.md

 Decision making scenarios should be promoted appropriately by the maintainer overseeing the issue:

-- tag maintainers in relevant issues / SIPs
+- tag maintainers in relevant issues and SIPs
 - send out mailing list reminders
 - communicate updates in meetings